biglocalnews/court-scraper/docs/usage.rst

 - :code:`--place-id` or :code:`-p` - A combination of state postal and county name in "snake case" (e.g. `ok_tulsa`).
 The :code:`place-id` can be obtained by using the :ref:`info sub-command <cli info>`.

-- :code:`--search-term` or :code:`-s` - A search term (i.e. a single case number).
+- :code:`--case-number` or :code:`-c` - A single case number to scrape.

 Here's an example search for Tulsa, Oklahoma::

   # Scrape case details by place ID and case number
-  court-scraper search --place-id ok_tulsa --search-term CJ-2021-2045
+  court-scraper search --place-id ok_tulsa --case-number CJ-2021-2045

-To search for more than one case at a time, use the :code:`--search-terms-file` (or :code:`-f`) flag with a text file containing case numbers on separate lines.
+To search for more than one case at a time, use the :code:`--case-numbers-file` (or :code:`-f`) flag with a text file containing case numbers on separate lines.

 For example, if you have a text file with these case numbers::